nuwud/animal-mocap-app/README.md

    - If camera access fails, restart the app and check permissions
    - If TensorFlow models fail to load, check your internet connection as they need to download on first use
    - For storage access issues, make sure to grant all requested permissions
+   - If the app crashes immediately after launch, verify that the correct package name (`com.animalmocapapp`) is used in all configuration files

 ## Troubleshooting